Fullerton School District

 The Fullerton School District’s Dual Language Academy is for all students to reach high levels of academic achievement, develop biliteracy and bilingualism, and cultivate cross-cultural competencies needed to succeed in a multicultural society and global economy.

 Parent and Community Support

-- Supportive community partnerships with McCoy Mills Ford, Schools First Credit Union, the Wilson W. Phelps Foundation, Beckman Coulter, Raytheon, St. Jude’s Hospital, Hydraflow, Fullerton Cares and Century 21 Discovery
+- Supportive community partnerships with McCoy Mills Ford, Schools First Credit Union, the Wilson W. Phelps Foundation, Raytheon, St. Jude’s Hospital, Fullerton Cares, Rotary Club of Fullerton, NGA, and Century 21 Discovery

 Three District-wide foundations donate over $250,000 a year to the District; 11 site-based foundations support individual schools.

 Champions for Learning is a group of parent leaders selected by schools principal from various facets of the school that are highly involved in the school.
 They are leaders from, PTA, DELAC, ELAC, Foundations and parent volunteers.
 The Champions group focuses on strengthening school-family-community partnerships to create rich learning environments and experiences that meaningfully engage all stakeholders.

 Each school has an active Parent Teacher Association (PTA)

 The District English Learners Advisory Committee (DELAC) is comprised of parents, staff, and community members and is designed to advise District officials on English learner programs and services.

 The City of Fullerton is known for its educational emphasis, with five institutions of higher education, including Cal State Fullerton, Hope University, and Southern California College of Optometry.